thaliaarchi/tty37-docs/unsorted/general71.md

 single magnet (two coils) type of selector.
 A function box is provided for character and character sequence recognition.

-2.06 Page copy is provided by the typing unit which prints both upper and lower case characters utilizing a typebox positioned by an aggregate motion mechanism.
-The typebox is moved from character to character and is returned to "home" position when reception stops, thus, making all characters visible when the machine is idle.

-2.07 The typing unit is capable of printing symbols for all 128 ASCII characters.
-Normally, however, it will be arranged to print the 94 graphic, numeric, and alpha characters of ASCII.

 2.08 Normally the typing unit will print ten characters per inch allowing 72 characters on an 8-1/2 inch platen with normal margins on the paper.
 Optionally, other typing units may be arranged to print 12 characters per inch allowing 86